 - Please ensure you discuss receiving funds from Indiegogo with your bank to ensure your account is set up to receive them.
 Indiegogo is not responsible for customers' inability to receive funds due to limitations in place by their bank.

 - Indiegogo is not able to disburse funds to virtual bank accounts or third-party money sending services such as PayPal, Payoneer, Venmo etc.

 What Bank Account Information Do I Need to Provide?

-- Fund Recipient's Name
+- Fund Recipient's Name (Not a business name)